The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - Once done, save the template.

-Note that as of Invoice Manager for Excel version 7.12, the setting of database fields does not affect how the decimal numbers shown on the data list windows and various "Edit" windows, such as the "Invoices" data list window and "Customer Edit" window.
-However, the program does offer a hidden option that allows you to show 4 digits for the price fields on the data list windows.
-Contact us to find out how you can registry file to enable this.
-We're looking forward to upgrade Invoice Manager so that the program adjust the decimal formats automatically according to the changes made to the database fields.
+Note that as of Invoice Manager for Excel version 7.12, the setting of database fields does not affect how the decimal numbers are shown on the data list windows and various "Edit" windows, such as the "Invoices" data list window and the "Customer Edit" window.
+However, the program does offer a hidden option that allows you to show four digits for the price fields on the data list windows.
+Contact us to find out how you can use the registry file to enable this.

 Format and Specification